 - In messages.yml: "You're finding a lot of diamond!
 You have to break more stone before you can collect this ore."

-'antixray.monitorxrayers' (default: op) -> Notifies the player when a player has reached his mining limits.
+antixray.monitorxrayers (default: op) -> The player will get notified when a player has reached his mining limits and notifications are enabled.

-'antixray.bypass' -> Allows the player to freely mine anything in any amount without being checked by Anti X-Ray.
+antixray.bypass (default: false) -> Allows the player to freely mine any block without being checked by Anti X-Ray.
 Usage on own risk..